a-bonus/a-bonus.github.io/m3-lecture.md

 ---

-_This lecture provides a comprehensive foundation for understanding and applying t-tests for comparing two means.
+_This module provides a comprehensive foundation for understanding and applying t-tests for comparing two means.
 Practice with real data and always remember that statistical analysis begins with understanding your research design._